rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 \end{equation}
 </p>

 where $θ$ is the half-angle to which the optical system is focusing the light.
-Note that because we are using the paraxial approximation  we can set $tan θ \approx sin 0$.
-However, $sin 0$ is preferred because it illustrates that the maximum resolution achievable is never going to be smaller than the wavelength $λ$.
+Note that because we are using the paraxial approximation  we can set $tan θ \approx sin θ$.
+However, $sin θ$ is preferred because it illustrates that the maximum resolution achievable is never going to be smaller than the wavelength $λ$.

 ## Implementation with Python
 ---